carpentries-lab/metagenomics-analysis/_episodes/06-taxonomic.md

 {: .output}

-And finally, open another terminal in your local computer,download the Krona output and open it on a browser and explore this visualization tool.
+And finally, open another terminal in your local computer,download the Krona output and open it on a browser.
 ~~~
 $ scp dcuser@ec2-3-235-238-92.compute-1.amazonaws.com:~/dc_workshop/taxonomy/JP4D.001.krona.out.html .
 ~~~
 {: .bash}
+You will see a page like this:

 <a href="{{ page.root }}/fig/03-07-03.png">
   <img src="{{ page.root }}/fig/03-07-03.png" alt="Krona Visualization" />
 </a>

+> ## Exercise 2: Exploring Krona visualization
+> Try double clicking on the segment of the pie chart that represents Bacteria and see what happens.
+> What percentage of bacteria is represented by the genus Paracoccus?
+>
+> Hint: There is a search box in the top left corner of the window.
+>
+>> ## Solution
+>> 2% of Bacteria corresponds to the genus Paracoccus in this sample.
+>> In the top right of the window we see little pie charts that change whenever we change the visualization
+>> to expand certain taxa.
+>>
+> {: .solution}
+{: .challenge}

 ### Pavian
 Pavian is another visualization tool that allows comparison